fg-inet/5g-qoe-awareness/README.md

 Git repository which includes:
 1. The Omnet++ Project for simulations with and without approximated network slicing
-2. Additional files for the INET framework that support the Omnet++ simulations
+2. Additional files for the INET framework that include all applications used in the simulation
 3. Scripts for export and evaluation of simulated data - without any documentation
 4. Scripts for the optimization algorithm which include some inline documentation